 My graduate research, under the direction of Haven Wiley, focused on communication and cultural transmission in the Venezuelan stripe-backed wren.
 This early experience gave me a keen interest in bioacoustics as well as some nasty internal parasites.
 Later, in my postdoctoral research with Scott Lanyon, I focused on reconstructing the evolution of complex birdsong in a group of tropical New World blackbirds called the oropendolas and caciques.
 This work let me pursue my interests in behavioral evolution while at the same time mastering some important new skills in molecular biology and comparative phylogenetics.

 My current research combines detailed observations of animal behavior in the field with analyses in the lab to test hypotheses about the evolution of animal communication.
 Besides addressing interesting biological questions, this approach provides great opportunities to involve St. Mary’s students in an integrative research program that spans a range of investigative methods, from field biology to molecular techniques.
 Recent interests include the evolution of female bird song (described here), the evolution of echolocation in birds (described here), the evolution of sexual dichromatism (described here), and the evolution of nest architecture (described here).
 I like doing other sorts of field work too.
 I worked for several years on an NSF-funded collaboration with Kevin Omland studying vocal behavior and evolution in the New World orioles.
-I have also taught a summer course at the University of Michigan Biological Station.
+I also teach a summer course at the University of Michigan Biological Station.

 Some Recent Publications: (Click here for more Publications)